JonathanWilbur/asn1.rs/README.md

   - [ ] ASN1Value to ASN.1 String
   - [ ] Duration to Milliseconds
   - [ ] Conversion of all time types to integers
+  - [ ] Conversion of all time types to strings
   - [ ] NumericString to integer
-  - [ ] Object Identifier to dot-delimited string
+  - [x] Object Identifier to dot-delimited string
-  - [ ] Object Identifier to ASN.1 string
+  - [x] Object Identifier to ASN.1 string
-  - [ ] Object Identifier extend with relative OID
+  - [x] Object Identifier extend with relative OID
-  - [ ] Object Identifier ends with relative OID
+  - [x] Object Identifier ends with relative OID
-  - [ ] Object Identifier compare
+  - [x] Object Identifier compare
-  - [ ] Object Identifier sort
+  - [x] Object Identifier sort
-  - [ ] Object Identifier from string
+  - [x] Object Identifier from string
-  - [ ] Object Identifier compare with string
+  - [x] ~~Object Identifier compare with string~~
   - [ ] Constructors
   - [x] ASN.1 value comparison?
   - [x] ~~ASN.1 Universal type names~~ (I think this could just be handled in apps.)